Chauncey Rose: Railroad King

 Rose has been called the railroad king.
 He was an enthusiastic supporter of railroads.
 The tariff of 1842 had a significant impact on railroad building.
 The duty of $17/ton of hammered bar iron and $25/ton of rolled bar iron raised costs by 50 to 80%.
 The Walker tariff of 1846 reduced the duty to 30% and set off a railroad building boom in the 1850s.

 Rose went to the railroad convention at Indianapolis on May 12, 1847.
 It was attended by representatives from Ohio, Indiana, Illinois, and Missouri.
 The convention recommended a railroad connecting St. Louis and Cincinnati.
 The Terre Haute & Richmond Railroad had been chartered by the Indiana state legislature on January 26, 1847.
 It was to construct a railroad across Indiana from Terre Haute to Richmond through Indianapolis roughly following the route of the National Road.
 At the time the only railroad in Indiana was the Madison and Indianapolis Railroad completed September, 1847.

 Rose's brother John helped raise funds for the railroad but most funds came from Boston from a man named Wells.
 Shareholders of the Terre Haute & Richmond Railroad met in Greencastle, Indiana, on May 10, 1848.
 Chauncey Rose was elected president.
 He was authorized to hire an engineer to survey the route from Terre Haute to Greencastle.
 Construction began Spring 1851 from both Terre Haute and Indianapolis.
 Rails were brought up the Wabash River by steamboat to Terre Haute.

 Rose bought four locomotives from Hinkley Locomotive Works, Boston Machine Works, for use in construction.
 They traveled by the New York Central precursor from Albany to Buffalo.
 To Toledo by water and by the Wabash & Erie Canal to Terre Haute.
 The engines for Indianapolis went from Defiance, Ohio, to Cincinnati probably by the Miami and Erie Canal, then to Madison, and up the incline to Indianapolis by railroad.
-The line was competed in March, 1852.
+The line was completed in March, 1852.
 Three locomotives were acquired from Taunton Locomotive Manufacturing Company and passenger coaches from Columbus, OH.
 The trip from Terre Haute to Indianapolis was about four hours and charged $0.05/mi or $3.65 one way.
 Rose retired as President after a few years and moved to the Vincennes road and Rockville road.

 In 1851, the Terre Haute & Richmond was terminated in Indianapolis.
 The section from Indianapolis to Richmond was built as the Indiana Central Railroad.
 It was completed to the state line in October, 1853.
 The Terre Haute & Richmond changed its name to Terre Haute & Indianapolis Railroad.

 The Indianapolis & Bellefontaine Railroad or "Bee Line" was the first connection from Indianapolis to eastern railroads.
 It was chartered February 17, 1848, and completed to Union City in December, 1852.
 It became part of the Big Four and later the New York Central Railroad.
 Bee Line was formed officially on May 16, 1868; the Big Four in June, 1889.
 The Big Four is the Cleveland, Cincinnati, Chicago and St. Louis Railway.